cgarbin/cgarbin.github.io/_posts/2021-12-01-transformers-in-computer-vision.md

 ![Vision Transformer architecture](/images/2021-12-01/vision-transformer-architecture.png)

-The resulting transformer models are more accurate than the convoluted neural network (CNN) models typically used in computer vision and, more importantly, significantly faster to train.
+The resulting transformer models are more accurate than the convolutional neural network (CNN) models typically used in computer vision and, more importantly, significantly faster to train.
 In the table below, from (Dosovitskiy et al., 2020), the first three columns are three versions of the transformer model.
 The last row shows how the transformer-based networks (first three columns) use substantially less computational resources for training than CNN-based networks (last two columns).

 ![Vision Transformer performance](/images/2021-12-01/vision-transformer-performance.png)